If you're thinking about adopting a cat, why not contact a specialist Siamese cat rescue center?

 contacting your nearest center for advice on what to do next?

-If you do, and it isn't listed here and you would like to be included, please contact me by using the form on my 'Contact Us' page.
+If you do, and it isn't listed here and you'd like to be included, please contact me by using the form on my 'Contact Us' page.

-Sometimes have cats in need of a new home.
+Sometimes has cats in need of a new home.

 California - Pacific Siamese Rescue